CharlesAverill/satyrn/README.md

 * `save [filename].satx`
     - Saves graph to .satx file.
 * `[filename].satx`
     - This will run a .satx file.
 It's just a reformatted version of the normal Satyrn input.
-[This test file](satyrn_python/examples/syntax_example.satx) shows the basic syntax rules.
+[This test file](satyrnCLI/examples/syntax_example.satx) shows the basic syntax rules.

-## Example
+## CLI Example
 Here, code written in [ ] brackets was typed into the text box popup.
 ```
 ♄: create_cell root python y